ikasoba/misskey-hub-next/content/ko/.docs-legacy/api/streaming/channel/local-timeline.md

 ---
-description: "Channel where nots from the local timeline are streamed."
+description: 'Channel where nots from the local timeline are streamed.'
 ---

 # `localTimeline`

 Channel where nots from the local timeline are streamed.

 ## Parameters

 none

 ## Events

 ### `note`

 <MkSchemaViewer :schema="{
 	$ref: 'misskey://Note'
 }"/>